JasperFx/marten/documentation/documentation/events/projections/index.md

 ## Aggregated Views Across Multiple Streams

-Example coming soon, and check [Jeremy's blog](http://jeremydmiller.com) for a sample soon.
+The easiest way to aggregate a view across multiple streams is to derive a class from `ViewProjection<T>`.
+For example, let's say we had three main
+aggregates: `Quest`, `Person`, and `Weapon`.
+A `Person` can belong to a `Quest`, and a `Weapon` can belong to a `Person`.
+Now let's consider that the arms master for the realm needs a report of the names of weapons traveling with a given quest.
+This requires our view projection to react to events related to all three of these aggregates.
+You could model this scenario as below.
+The view `WeaponNamesByQuest` and corresponding `ViewProjection<WeaponNamesByQuest>` are near the bottom of the sample.

+<[sample:WeaponNamesByQuest]>

-It's possible today by using either a custom `IProjection` or using the existing aggregation capabilities with a custom `IAggregateFinder<T>`, where "T" is the projected view document type.
+For more flexibility, you can use either a custom `IProjection` or use the existing aggregation capabilities with a custom `IAggregateFinder<T>`, where "T" is the projected view document type.
+More examples of this are coming soon.

 ## Live Aggregation via .Net